All Episodes

 I'm a volunteer.

-I mean, I just people that dropped off here from ice attention with no help, so we just uh that that's a Georgia State Senator.
+I mean, I just hear people that they get dropped off here from my detention with no help.

-Now, in New York, so all these illegal immigrants on video beaten the crap out of these cops that are not even able to defend themselves.
+Now, in New York, so all these illegal immigrants on video beating the crap out of these cops that are not even able to defend themselves, they get out, no bail, because it's New York State.

-You have squad Democrats like Corey Bush and Congresswoman to leave.
+You have squad Democrats like Corey Bush and Congresswoman Talib.

-The bill which legislation states that any person who participated in, planned, financed, afforded material support to or otherwise facilitated the terrorist attacks of October the seventh on Israel shall be ineligible for any relief under the immigration laws.
+It's called the No Immigration Benefits for Hamas Terrorist Act, expanded a ban on Palestinian Liberation Organization, PLO officers, including all PLO members, the bill, which legislation states that any person who participated in, planned, financed, afforded material support to, or otherwise facilitated the terrorist attacks of October the 7th on Israel shall be ineligible for any relief under the immigration laws.

-Any elliot who carried out participated in, planned, financed, afforded material support or otherwise facilitated these attacks, should be inadmissible.
+Any alien who carried out, participated in, planned, financed, afforded material support, or otherwise facilitated these attacks should be inadmissible.

 Why don't we just invite the world's terrorists here?